 c) Healthcare & Education

 Puebla is also known as the city for students.
-It’s a great appeal for international students due to the perfect combination of the reasonable cost of living, beautiful weather, and easy access to different amenities.
+It has great appeal for international students due to the perfect combination of the reasonable cost of living, beautiful weather, and easy access to different amenities.
 You’d find many renowned universities which offer study abroad programs and exchange programs.

 The student community is quite diverse in this city, and undoubtedly they have a great experience while living amongst the rich culture, history and friendly local people.
 Thus, having a good crowd of international students is an added benefit to the economy.

 If you’d like to enroll in the Spanish classes, you can also find dozens of language schools.
-However, in Puebla speaking or writing in Spanish isn’t required for your everyday life.
+However, in Puebla speaking or writing in Spanish isn’t essential for your everyday life needs, but I recommend it anyway.

-There is no need to worry about the quality of healthcare in Puebla because Medical training is as rigorous as its prevalent in the US or Canada.
+There is no need to worry about the quality of healthcare in Puebla because the medical training provided in Mexico is excellent, as evidenced by the number of foreigners who choose to come to Mexico for treatment and surgery, to escape the high costs in the US or the waiting lists in Canada.
 The starting rate for a doctor’s visit is around $30, and it does vary according to the different specialists that you’ll be visiting.

 Moreover, you can find several pharmacies with a doctor in residence for around $3 who are perfect for minor health concerns.